con-tools/wordpress-plugin/README.md

 Display details about the current user that is logged in to the ConTroll convention management system.
 If no user is currently logged in, this shortcode behaves like `[controll-verify-auth]`, but if a logged in user is logged in, this shortcode will intead render the user's full name.

+### `[controll-if-auth]`

+Render the content inside this short  code, if the user is logged in to the ConTroll convention management system.
+This is a good tag to use for the logout button (using the ConTroll user flow page template).

+## `[controll-unless-auth]`

+Render the content inside this short  code, if the user is not logged in to the ConTroll convention management system.
+This is a good tag to use for giving users options to log in.

 ## ConTroll Expression Language